TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

    Possible value for :attr:`SSLContext.verify_mode`, or the ``cert_reqs`` parameter to :func:`wrap_socket`.
-In this mode, certificates are required from the other side of the socket connection; an :class:`SSLError` will be raised if no certificate is provided, or if its validation fails.
+In this mode, certificates are required kutoka the other side of the socket connection; an :class:`SSLError` will be raised if no certificate is provided, or if its validation fails.
    This mode is **not** sufficient to verify a certificate in client mode as it does not match hostnames.  :attr:`~SSLContext.check_hostname` must be